oneconvergence/dkube-examples-internal/tensorflow/classification/mnist/digits/README.md

 3. Enter a name say mnist-digits
 4. Enter tag name in Tag text-box
 5. Select Project Source as Git
-6. Paste link https://github.com/oneconvergence/dkube-examples/tree/2.0.7/tensorflow/classification/mnist/digits/classifier/program in the URL text box.
+6. Paste link https://github.com/oneconvergence/dkube-examples/tree/2.1.5/tensorflow/classification/mnist/digits/classifier/program in the URL text box for tensorflow version 1.14 or https://github.com/oneconvergence/dkube-examples/tree/2.1.5/tensorflow/classification/mnist/digits/classifier/program-2.x for tensorflow version 2.0.
 7. Enter branch name or version in Branch text-box.
 8. Click the Add Project button.
 9. Project will be created and imported in Dkube.
 Progress of import can be seen.